Book Summary: The Code Book by Simon Singh

 The fifth and final chapter of The Code Book looks at the impact of the internet on cryptography.
 It discusses the development of new encryption techniques and the creation of the Secure Sockets Layer (SSL) protocol, which is used to encrypt data transmitted over the internet.
 The chapter also examines the challenges posed by the growth of the internet and the increasing amount of sensitive information being transmitted over it, and how cryptography can be used to protect this information from being stolen or intercepted by hackers and other malicious actors.

-See also Book Summary: River of the Gods by Candice Millard
+See also Book Summary: Ping-Pong Diplomacy by Nicholas Griffin

 Conclusion